perebaj/jjhandbook/dsa/README.md

 - [Binary Search Trees: Samuel's tutorial](https://www.youtube.com/watch?v=0woI8l0ZWmA)
 - [All you need to know about tree data structure](https://www.freecodecamp.org/news/all-you-need-to-know-about-tree-data-structures-bceacb85490c/)

+# HashMap

+This turns into an important topic for me because, in an interview, I was asked if I knew how to implement a hashmap.
+And I don't!

+But it's pretty simple.
+I will try to exemplify it here with my words.

+There are just 3 components

+- Hash Function
+- List(Array)
+- LinkedList

+The hash function is responsible for receiving an input(key), and as output, splitting always the same index where the values will be saved.

+The list is just a simple list where we can store the keys and their respective values.
+(So, inside each index, we can have a complex data structure)

+The linked list is used to solve the hash collision, so, if for different keys, the **hash function** generates the same index, we can store them in a linked list.

+Other complex operations try to minimize the size of the linked list, but this is the basic idea.
+Simple like that!

 # Arrays

 Arrays are one of the basic structures in computer science and one of the most used.
 Here I will try to cover some of the most important techniques and algorithms that we can use to solve problems.